The ten styles of diets included:

 The DASH-style eating plan, which stands for “Dietary Approaches to Stop Hypertension,” received a perfect score from the analysis thanks to its emphasis on being low in salt, added sugar, alcohol, tropical oils and processed foods as well as being rich in non-starchy vegetables, fruits, whole grains and legumes.
 Protien also tends to be mostly from plant sources along with fish, lean meats and low- or fat-free dairy products.

-The Mediterranean diet, patterned on the traditional cuisines of the region, emphasizes fresh fruits and vegetables, fish, legumes, nuts and whole grains.
+, patterned on the traditional cuisines of the region, emphasizes fresh fruits and vegetables, fish, legumes, nuts and whole grains.
 It ranked below DASH since it doesn’t “explicitly address added salt and includes moderate alcohol consumption (rather than avoiding or limiting alcohol),” the statement explained.

 Vegan and vegetarian diets were rated in Tier 2 in terms of consistency with the AHA dietary guidelines with the comments that “Strengths of these 2 dietary patterns include an emphasis on vegetables, fruits, whole grains, legumes, and, in the case of vegan diets, nuts.
 Moreover, they also emphasize low in-take of foods and beverages with added sugar and limited alcohol, which align with the features of a heart-healthy diet”